aws-samples/aws-health-events-insight/README.md

 3. Once CloudFormation status changes to **CREATE_COMPLETE** (about 10-15 minutes), go to Amazon QuickSight dashboard and verify the analysis deployed.

+4. (Optional).
+To receive AWS Events from various AWS Organizations and Payers, you can update the permission policy for DataCollectionBus-{accountID} Event Bus.
+   1. Go to Amazon EventBridge Console and select Event Buses on your left.
+   2. Select DataCollectionBus-{accountID} Event Bus.
+   3. Select manage permission and add Organizational ID from other AWS Org. e.g. `"aws:PrincipalOrgID": ["o-abcdef","o-jklmoprq"]`

 ### **Member Setup**

-You MUST complete Member Setup for each Region and Account for which you want to receive AWS Health events.
+You MUST complete Member Setup for each Region and Account(same or different Payer) for which you want to receive AWS Health events.

-### Using One click Script(Option1)
+### (Option1) One Click Setup Script
 1. Setup AWS credntials for desired Account and Regions.
 2. Go to aws-health-events-insight directory and run python3 OneClickSetup.py and provide necessary inputs.

         cd aws-health-events-insight/src
         python3 OneClickSetup.py

-### Bulk deployment via StackSet(Option 2)
+### (Option2 )Bulk deployment via StackSet
 1. In CloudFormation Console create a stackset with new resources from the template file [HealthEventMember.yaml](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/AWSHealthModule/cfnTemplates/HealthEventMember.yaml).
 2. Input the DataCollectionBusArn.
 Go to the AWS CloudFormation console of central account and get this information from output of DataCollectionStack.
 3. Select deployment targets (Deploy to OU or deploy to organization).